-As part of Trello Enterprise, Enterprise admins have access to an Enterprise-wide management dashboard where they can view all Trello members related to an Enterprise, and view and manage permissions for teams and boards within their Enterprise.
-Right now, the dashboard is per-Enterprise, so if your team has both enforced-SSO teams and SSO-as-a-convenience teams, you'll access those dashboards separately.
+As part of Trello Enterprise, Enterprise admins have access to an Enterprise-wide management dashboard where they can view all Trello members related to an Enterprise, and view and manage permissions for Workspaces and boards within their Enterprise.
+Right now, the dashboard is per-Enterprise, so if your Workspace has both enforced-SSO Workspaces and SSO-as-a-convenience Workspaces, you'll access those dashboards separately.

 The dashboard is accessible to admins for your Enterprise(s).
-Your Enterprise Account Manager can confirm who those users are if you're uncertain.
-Team admins are not automatically Enterprise admins.
+Your Enterprise account manager can confirm who those users are if you're uncertain.
+Workspace admins are not automatically Enterprise admins.

 An Enterprise admin can access the dashboard by clicking the suitcase icon in the top right of the screen.

-The top of the screen lists the Enterprise's name and whether it requires its team members to log in using SSO or not.
+The top of the screen lists the Enterprise's name and whether it requires its Workspace members to log in using SSO or not.

 To learn more about the different membership types, check out Managing Licensed Members on the Enterprise Admin Dashboard.